xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-app-development-topology.md

 </div>

 You're all set!
 You can now use this topology to build applications (native-WRL7 or LXC containers) on the "devbox" and test them out on the IOS-XR vagrant node.
+We will explore these scenarios in the next part to the [XR Toolbox]({{ base_path }}/tags/#xr-toolbox)
 {: .notice--success}